-Survival improving after hip and knee replacementJanuary 11th, 2014 in Arthritis & Rheumatism /
+Survival improving after hip and knee replacementJanuary 11, 2014 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—Short-term survival after elective total hip (THR) and total knee replacement (TKR) has greatly improved since the early 1990s, even though comorbidities have increased, according to a study published online Dec.
 18 in Arthritis & Rheumatism.